Child abduction to Denmark from countries with which Denmark cooperates under the Hague Convention of 1980

 Go to a list of countries with which Denmark cooperates under this convention

 - If a parent asks the Central Authority in his or her country to get assistance for the return of a child, a request is sent to the Child Abduction Unit.

-- When the Child Abduction Unit receives the request, it is then forwarded to the enforcement court at the place in Denmark where the child is staying.
+- When the Child Abduction Unit receives the request, it is then forwarded to the family court at the place in Denmark where the child is staying.
 If the child’s location is unknown, the Child Abduction Unit will ask for the police’s assistance in finding the child.